pwilthew/Misc-Scripts/NetworkMonitoringProject/README.md

 The purpose of this project is to build a database with all the found MAC addresses on an office's CISCO 2960 Switch Stack.
 I used `snmpwalk` to get all the needed information from the switch.

 The script `poll_switch.py` would initially create a database table and populate it.
-The same script can be used to alert if a device appears on the network; the block of SQL DROP and CREATE tables under main should be commented.
-Every instance of `#Alert` should be replaced by an actual alert sender, such as `zabbix_sender`.
+The same script can be run to determine suspicious devices and send email alerts.
+Setting up a cronjob that runs every hour would be ideal.

 The script is able to determine if: